 Airbnb and Homeowner’s Insurance

 Hosts may wonder if their homeowner’s insurance policy will cover damages to their property or any unforeseen medical expenses for injured guests.
 Unfortunately, most standard homeowner’s insurance policies don’t cover liability for their patrons.
-This is because homeowner policies are meant to protect residences, not companies, which means you may be crossing a contractual line when you turn your home into a business.
+This is because homeowner policies are meant to protect residences, not agencies, which means you may be crossing a contractual line when you turn your home into a business.

 Your Policy Mileage May Vary

 Some policies will cover claims for damages when a host’s total annual rental income falls below a specified amount.
-It’s imperative that every Airbnb host contacts their insurance company and is forthright about their intentions to rent a portion of their home.
+It’s imperative that every Airbnb host contacts their insurance agency and is forthright about their intentions to rent a portion of their home.
 This is the only way for renters to receive accurate information concerning their personal insurance coverage and to protect the interest of their residence and their clients.

 Automatic Secondary Insurance

-No matter which claims your insurance company may or may not cover, Airbnb offers an automatic Host Protection Program of up to $1 million that can supplement an existing homeowner’s insurance policy.
+No matter which claims your insurance agency may or may not cover, Airbnb offers an automatic Host Protection Program of up to $1 million that can supplement an existing homeowner’s insurance policy.
 This coverage is secondary, however, meaning Airbnb hosts will still need to pursue claims through their own insurance agencies first.

 If you’re not satisfied with your insurance coverage or have questions regarding San Diego homeowner’s insurance, contact your friendly insurance agents at American Tri-Star insurance Services at 619-272-2100.
 Our knowledgeable staff can provide easy and affordable solutions to all of your insurance needs.
 Call today!